 DOES THE U.S. LIMIT THE NUMBER OF INDIVIDUALS WHO CAN BE GRANTED ASYLUM?

-A political asylum is a form of relief for those living in fear of present or future persecution in their home countries, based on their race, religion, national origin, political views, or membership in a particular social group.
+Political asylum is a form of relief for those living in fear of present or future persecution in their home countries, based on their race, religion, national origin, political views, or membership in a particular social group.
 The asylum application must be filed within one year of legal or illegal entry into the U.S., or the applicant must qualify for an exception.
-If political asylum or refugee status is granted, the applicant may apply for adjustment of status as a lawful permanent resident.
+If political asylum or refugee status is granted, the applicant may apply to adjust status as a lawful permanent resident.
 As mentioned earlier, it is strongly recommended to retain an experienced immigration attorney if you are considering filing an asylum claim.